Chaoses-Ib/DirectoryOpus/Manual/customize/creating_your_own_buttons/internal_command_arguments.md

 There are three main types of arguments:

 - *Switch arguments* act as "on or off" options.
-For these arguments, the mere presence of the argument name on the command line is enough to activate the behaviour associated with that argument.\<WRAP\>
+For these arguments, the mere presence of the argument name on the command line is enough to activate the behaviour associated with that argument.
   The **MOVE** argument to the **Copy** command is an example of a switch argument.
-So to change a copy button to a move button, the command would be **Copy MOVE**.\</WRAP\>
+So to change a copy button to a move button, the command would be **Copy MOVE**.

 - *Value arguments* are arguments that supply a value to the command.
-The argument name by itself has no effect - instead, it is used to provide a user-defined value for that argument.\<WRAP\>
+The argument name by itself has no effect - instead, it is used to provide a user-defined value for that argument.
   For example, the **COPYATTR** argument to the **Copy** command can accept two values - **yes** or **no**.
-Specifying the command **Copy COPYATTR** would not be sufficient; instead, you would need to specify **Copy COPYATTR=yes** if you wanted to force the copying of file attributes.\</WRAP\>
+Specifying the command **Copy COPYATTR** would not be sufficient; instead, you would need to specify **Copy COPYATTR=yes** if you wanted to force the copying of file attributes.

 - *Optional arguments* combine the behaviour of switch and value arguments.
-An optional argument can appear by itself, to activate the default behaviour of that argument, or it can be used to provide a value when appropriate.\<WRAP\>
+An optional argument can appear by itself, to activate the default behaviour of that argument, or it can be used to provide a value when appropriate.
   For example, the command **Copy ADDTOARCHIVE** defaults to creating a Zip archive.
 In this instance, **ADDTOARCHIVE** is acting like a switch.
-If you want to override the default behaviour, and create a 7-Zip archive instead, the command would be **Copy ADDTOARCHIVE=.7z**. \</WRAP\>
+If you want to override the default behaviour, and create a 7-Zip archive instead, the command would be **Copy ADDTOARCHIVE=.7z**.

 ##### Command templates